cybozu-go/kkok/README.md

 * Filters:

+    * `frequency`: calculate and add frequency information to alerts.
     * `discard`: discard alerts based on the given conditions.
     * `group`: merge alerts into groups by field values.
     * `route`: add or replace routes to alert receivers.